In this article, we will see how to create a table in SQL with examples.

 Now I am going to show you how to create a table using SQL editor.

-All SQL keywords preferably use upper write in upper case because when you share your code with others it becomes easier to follow other people.
+All SQL keywords preferably use upper case because when you share your code with others it becomes easier to follow other people.

 After you complete the query press control enter combination.

-Now I get the message in the output portation of the SQL editor window that the create table employee statement has been processed correctly and no rows have been affected we haven’t populated it.
-We just created it.
+Now I get the message in the output portation of the SQL editor window that the create table employee statement has been processed correctly and no rows have been affected.

 Now you can go back and expand the database and table in the structure pane.
 There you could see the newly created table and its columns.